google-was-my-idea/st/README.md

 # An Expert Noob build of ST - The suckless/simple terminal
-Literally the best terminal i have ever used having an awesome unicode(🤣🙂😈👋) support.
+- Literally the best terminal i have ever used having an awesome unicode(🤣🙂😈👋) support.
+- Minimalist free from bloat.

 ## This build provide out of the box support for
-- **Emoji and special character.** (its really cool to have emoji in terminal💀👹👽)
+- **Emoji and special character.** (Yeah man emoji in terminal💀👹👽 it's really cool)
 - **Transparency.**
 - **Scrollback.**
 - **Cursor Blinking.**